Online Job Search Guide for Mental Health Workers

 AcademicInfluencer.com profiles some of the world’s top psychology influencers.
 You’ll notice that many of them are historically influential but irrelevant to a modern job search, like the long-dead Wilhelm Wundt and Sigmund Freud.
 To find current industry leaders who are worth following on Twitter and other social media platforms, click “advanced search” and filter by date for the current day.

 Influence.co also provides a long list of psychology and mental health influencers who you should consider following, as does PsychCentral.
-Although you might never establish relationships with influencers directly, you could connect with other people who follow them, including prospective employers.

 Join Industry Organizations and Societies